Limits to the validity of gravitational redshift as a quantum-optical multimode mixer: Extension of the model to the full redshift domain

 This immediately poses the question of rigorously defining such an object as well as how to determine all of its entries in practical terms.
-Regardless of such issues, it is clear that for $\chi\gg1$ one could still have a unitary matrix.
-Extension of the model to such case is not contemplated here.
+In fact, one can in principle construct a basis $\mathcal{B}=\{F_n\}$ and then compute the transformed basis $\mathcal{B}'=\{F_n'\}$, as well as all of the overlaps $\Delta_{nm}$.
+It is the clear that, regardless of the technical issue of obtaining all expressions of interest, QOGRM can in this case be implemented by a formally unitary matrix for all values of the redshift.
+This solution is not satisfactory since it requires us to concretely deal with infinite-dimensional spaces of matrices, and therefore we proceed below to provide an improvement on the proposed solution.